-The Town Council of the Borough also considered your Committee's Special Report on the 22nd of May last, when it was resolved :---
+The Town Council of the Borough also considered your Committee's Special Report on the 22nd of May last, when it was resolved :--- of Fire or other emergency.

 "That the question be referred to the General Purposes Committee for further consideration" (see page 41).